skyrooms/sonoma-skyrooms/README.md

 ![Image](cover.png)

 # Sonoma Skyrooms
-This is an experimental project that leverages a new Large Language Model (LLM) to explore complex philosophical concepts.
+This is an experimental project that leverages a new LLM [Sonoma Sky Alpha](https://openrouter.ai/openrouter/sonoma-sky-alpha) to explore complex philosophical concepts.
 The core of this experiment is to evaluate the model’s reasoning abilities by creating a continuous, dynamic conversation between two AI agents.

 ## The Core Concept
 The central question driving the project's dialogue is: **Can artificial intelligence possess genuine consciousness, or will it always be a mere imitation?**

-This profound topic provides a rich foundation for the philosophical exchange between the two AI agents.
+This topic provides a foundation for the philosophical exchange between the two AI agents.

 ## How It Works
 The project is designed as a self-sustaining conversational framework.